wangbinwu13116175205/STKEC/README.md

 #TODO: Aggregate the day vector of each node, and complete long_pattern=np.load('long_term_path') in line 76 in main.py.

-#Influence fucntion is a highly computational (time and memory) processing.

 #ToDO: select some nodes with stable patterns to evaluate the effectiveness of knowledge consolidation and select new nodes to to evaluate the effectiveness of knowledge expand.